Josh Harder CA-09

 2018

-In May 2017, Harder announced his candidacy, joining three other Democrats to challenge Republican Jeff Denham, who had represented the 10th district since 2013 and represented the 19th district from 2011 to 2013.[14]
-As a result of California’s top-two primary system, Denham and Harder advanced to the general election, with Denham taking 37.5% of the primary vote and Harder 16.7%.[15][16]
+In May 2017, Harder announced his candidacy, joining three other Democrats to challenge Republican Jeff Denham, who had represented California’s 10th congressional district since 2013 and represented the 19th district from 2011 to 2013.[11]
+As a result of California’s top-two primary system, Denham and Harder advanced to the general election, with Denham taking 37.5% of the primary vote and Harder 16.7%.[12][13]

 California’s 10th district was included on the list of Republican-held seats being targeted by the Democratic Congressional Campaign Committee in 2018.[14]
 On election night and for days after the election, Denham led in the reported results.[15]
 On November 9, Harder pulled ahead as absentee ballots were counted.[16]
 Days later, news outlets projected Harder’s victory,[17] and on November 14, Denham conceded.[18]